 When our cat does not use the litter box we have to deal with several situations not very pleasant, such as bad odor around the house, cleaning up the mess every time we find it.

-Behavior: By not using its litter box your cat might be expressing unhappiness, anxiety, stress or fears about its environment.
+By not using its litter box your cat might be expressing unhappiness, anxiety, stress or fears about its environment.

 When there is more than one cat at home the first thing to do is finding out what cat is doing its business outside the litter box.
 During this investigation, do not discard more than one cat doing this.
 You will need to turn up your powers of observation to catch the “perpetrator” in the act, if this does not happen, you will just have to make a “best guess”.

 A cat with anxiety and stress will mark vertical surfaces trying to eliminate house odors (detergents, fresheners sprays, perfumes, etc.) imposing its own odor in the house to leave a clear message about something the cat does not like.
-For example, if a cat urinates a luggage it is because of the association with its owner taking a trip.

 The cat does not like its litter box